How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics Business Information Screen Prompting the User for Details About Their Business and How They Intend to Use Google Analytics

-After clicking the Create property button, you’ll see a popup with Google Analytics’ Terms of Service.
+After clicking the Create property button, a popup with Google Analytics’ Terms of Service will appear.
 Read this, then click “I accept.”

-Tip: If you’re not sure whether or not to accept the data processing terms required by GDPR, you can leave that box unchecked and change this setting later.
+Tip: If you’re unsure whether to accept the data processing terms required by GDPR, you can leave that box unchecked and change this setting later.

 Google Analytics Terms of Service Agreement with Scrolling Box of Information and Buttons to Accept or Not Accept